rmdlv/Langstone-V3/README.md

 - Make sure you use a good quality class 10 Micro-SD Card.
 (16GB is OK) The performance of the Raspberry Pi can be badly affected by poor quality cards.

-- Connect the touchscreen display, USB mouse, USB Sound Card, and Pluto.
+- Connect the touchscreen display, USB mouse, USB Sound Card, and SDR Module.
 Power up the RPi with the new card inserted, and a network connection.
 Do not connect a keyboard or HDMI display to the Raspberry Pi.

 - The Rasperry Pi may restart several times as it configures the SD card.
 Eventually it should display a full boot on the LCD.